Medical Residency Program - IM Program

 At OVMC, we are very proud of our ever-evolving didactics program.
 The foundation of our didactic education is weekly Grand Rounds.
 Each Thursday, the entire program gathers in the amphitheater for lectures, board review, Yale review, and discussions of current guidelines.
 Enormous effort has been invested to ensure that Grand Rounds is interactive, enjoyable, and academically enriching.
 Many changes in our didactics structure have been resident driven, and residents continue to have significant input.

 Our dynamic lecture series is based on weekly readings from MKSAP, and includes core faculty lectures and resident lectures.
 Each week, there is a combined lecture with the Emergency Medicine and Internal Medicine programs.
 These are often given by a visiting lecturer who is a leader in their respective field.
-Several lecturers are from other scholarly institutions including our affiliate, Ohio State University's Wexner Medical Center.

 We use multiple resources for board review.
 These include a weekly Yale Review which focuses on common outpatient conditions, MKSAP questions, and quizzes during daily morning report.